-Sarah, 2015 Southeastern Swimming Coach of the Year, is entering her third season with the Nashville Aquatic Club as Age Group Coordinator.
+Sarah, 2015 Southeastern Swimming Coach of the Year, is entering her seventh season with the Nashville Aquatic Club as Age Group Coordinator.
 Sarah swam for the Nashville Aquatic Club for 11 seasons, and during that time was a member of the National Junior Team and a 2008 Olympic Trials Qualifier.
 Sarah grew up in Franklin, and was a high school All-American and team captain at Franklin High School.

 After graduation, Sarah attended the University of Florida where she swam for coach Gregg Troy.
 While at Florida, Sarah was a 3-time member of the SEC Academic Honor Roll, an NCAA All-American, and a member of the 2009 SEC Championship, and 2010 NCAA Championship team.
 Sarah graduated with a degree in advertising.